trevieze/Trinket-Pro-NeoPixel/README.md

 - Mounted USB Charger
 https://cloud.githubusercontent.com/assets/18742065/14931684/488fa1fa-0e3b-11e6-9a3e-f0fbfcb7de2f.jpg

 - Most components were mounted in the enclosure with 3M 30lb 2 sided tape.
 The switch circuit board was crazy glued in.
+The circuit board   was mounted in place with 1/4" stickey 3D squares.